BandwidthExamples/csharp-call-contacts-example/README.md

 Click right button on thie project in solution explorer and select "Publish".
 Select "Microsoft Azure Websites" in opened dialog, then sign in on Azure and select exisitng website to deploy this project or create new (button "New").
 If you create new site enter site name, select subscription and region.
 Database is not required.
 Change site profile options if need and press "Publish" to upload it on Azure.
 Now you can open it in the browser.

+## Demo

+Open site in web browser and click to button "Click To Call" on contact to call it.
+Next select a your number for call (it will be bridged with contact number call).